-Taylor, a Democrat, was the representative for Ohio's 12th congressional district from 1839 to 1841.
+Taylor was the representative for Ohio’s 12th congressional district and was a Democrat.
+He served from 1839 to 1841.

 From Dec 1839 to Mar 1841, Taylor missed 224 of 751 roll call votes, which is 29.8%.
 This is on par with the median of 30.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.